allengordon011/sixty-six-days/README.md

 # Sixty-Six Days

-An app intended to be used to let users set goals, and to help them create new, good habits.
+An app intended to be used to let users set goals to help them create new, good habits.

 ![screenshot](/Sixty-Six-Days_Screenshot-Splash.png?raw=true "Splash Page")